diem/website/website/blog/2019-10-02-libra-developer-update.md

 ### Come Join Us In The Forum

 If you have any additional questions or comments for engineering team about this roadmap, please leave a comment [here](https://community.libra.org/c/announcements).

+---

+As the Libra Association has maintained all along, responsible financial innovation, and regulatory oversight are not in contest.
+The Libra project will comply with applicable laws and will not launch until this is achieved.